 Picture a triangle in your mind.
-The three equal sides of the triangle represent quality, price and speed.
+The three equal sides of the triangle represent quality, speed, and price.

 If you make one side longer, then all the sides will lengthen to keep the triangle together.
-For example if you pick a faster computer, typically the quality and price will also increase.
+For example, if you pick a faster computer, typically the quality and price will also increase.

-IT support has an identical triangle with the same three sides: Quality, price and speed.
+IT support has an identical triangle with the same three sides: Quality, speed, and price.